matthewgarrison/COP3223-Final-Project/README.md

 # COP3223-Final-Project

 The final project for COP3223 (Intro to Programming with C).
-Completed in collaration by Matthew Garrison, Minh Pham, and Michael Cunada.
+Completed in collaboration by Matthew Garrison, Minh Pham, and Michael Cunada.

 Features to be added:
 * Moving platforms.